mnetoc/first_steps_html_css/README.txt

 Hy, guys!

-Here i'm registrating my first steps on html and css journey.

-I've just discovered this world of web developing.
+I've just discovered this world of web developing and i decided to record my progress here.